JamshedMalik/amazon_deals/docs/operations.md

 Deduplication:
 - Sent IDs are stored in Apify KV Store `deals-dedupe-store`, key `sentIds`.
 - Entries older than `DEDUPE_TTL_DAYS` are pruned on load.
+ - In HTTP/File modes, an in-memory store is used by default (no persistence across runs).

 Changing filters:
 - Set `MIN_DISCOUNT_PCT` and `MAX_ITEMS` via repo variables or secrets.